arthurgassner/swissenergy-frontend/docs/eda.md

 # :fontawesome-solid-vial: Exploratory Data Analysis (EDA)

 Now that we have access to our data source, let's explore it.
-We must ensure we have a good understanding of what the data is, isn't, before we can explore modelling options.
+We must ensure we have a good understanding of what the data is -- and isn't -- before we can explore modelling options.

 In other words, let's dive into the **Exploratory Data Analysis (EDA)**.

+## What does our data look like ?

+How far back does our data go?
+Do we have data for every single hour?
+Do we have duplicates?

 !!! tip Data assessement
     Identify and qualify -- in quantity and quality -- your **data sources**.

-## Shape of our data
+To figure this out, lets plot it.

 TODO insert code snipper here ?